Vital Records Online

 Learn how to obtain a New Jersey birth certificate from the New Jersey Department of Health (NJDOH).
 The current processing time is 8 to 12 weeks for online orders and 12 to 14 weeks for mail-in orders, with a fee of $25.00 for birth certificate replacements and $2.00 for each additional copy in the same order.
 Authorized individuals, including the person on record, family members, and legal representatives, can order certified copies of birth records.

-How to Order State of New Jersey Birth Certificates
+How to Order a New Jersey Birth Certificate

 Person ordering a birth certificate with a phone using VRO